Jurisprudence: History

+Modern jurisprudence began in the 18th century and was based on the first principles of natural law, civil law, and the law of nations.

 Natural law

+Natural law holds that there are rational objective limits to the power of rulers, the foundations of law are accessible through reason, and it is from these laws of nature that human laws gain force.
+The moral theory of natural law asserts that law is inherent in nature and constitutive of morality, at least in part, and that an objective moral order, external to human legal systems, underlies natural law.

+On this view, while legislators can enact and even successfully enforce immoral laws, such laws are legally invalid.
+The view is captured by the maxim: "an unjust law is no law at all", where 'unjust' means 'contrary to the natural law.'
+Natural law theory has medieval origins in the philosophy of Thomas Aquinas, especially in his Treatise on law.
+In late 20th century, John Finnis revived interest in the theory and provided a modern reworking of it.
+For one, Finnis has argued that the maxim "an unjust law is no law at all" is a poor guide to the classical Thomist position.

 In its general sense, natural law theory may be compared to both state-of-nature law and general law understood on the basis of being analogous to the laws of physical science.
 Natural law is often contrasted to positive law which asserts law as the product of human activity and human volition.
 Another approach to natural-law jurisprudence generally asserts that human law must be in response to compelling reasons for action.
 There are two readings of the natural-law jurisprudential stance.